Mikolaj0524/StreamDeck_Serial/README.md

 ### Installation

-- If you want to install plugin you need to copy downloaded files into StreamDeck folder.
+- If you want to install plugin you need to copy downloaded "xyz.mikolaj0524.Serial.DefaultPlugi.sdPlugin" folder into StreamDeck folder.
 - Default installation path:

 ###